Berenix90V/pern_helsinki_bikes/README.md

 First create your own database `my_database`, then create your `.env` file in the same directory of the python script `populate_db`.
 Run the python script `populate_db`.

-The checks and triggers are insert after the import of csv to not slow it down.